SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 Hosting model: Self-hosted

-Determinism: Deterministic given stored state and a provided time source (time-dependent determinism)
+Determinism: Deterministic given stored state and time source

 Inputs

-• Entity identifier (user, account, token, scope, or custom key)
+• Entity identifier such as user, account, token, scope, or custom key

 • Expiry timestamp or expiry window written by your system